will3/TradeMe/README.md

 - Auto expand
 View expands when user scroll down, similar to the Safari App

-Duplicating the API models manually was error-prone and tedius.
-If possible, I would add [OpenAPI]() on the server side and generate client side wrapper using [swagger-codegen](https://github.com/swagger-api/swagger-codegen)

 UI Tests are written using the Page pattern.
 UI Automation details are encapsulated and exposed through a nice, chainable 'Page' interface, for e.g.

 ```swift
 HomePage(app)
 	.showCategoryPage()